Cyclograpsus lavauxi: Predators, parasites, and diseases

-A number of species predate on C. lavauxi, particularly bird species, due to the crabs' habiting the area where the tide does not often reach.
+A number of species predate on C. lavauxi, particularly bird species, due to the crabs' inhabiting the area where the tide does not often reach.
 Their main predators are generalist birds such as Gulls and Kingfishers.
-Fish species including the Smooth Hound Fish, Spined Dogfish, Terakihi, Sea Perch, Moki and Red Gurnard also occur.
+Fish species including the Smooth Hound Fish, Spiny Dogfish, Terakihi, Sea Perch, Moki and Red Gurnard also occur.
 C. lavauxi are at times able to evade predators by using their quick reactions and speed.

 The nematode Ascarophsis sp. and the parasitic isopod Portunion sp. are found in C. lavauxi.
-Brockerhoff found the majority of C. lavauxi are infected by the internal parasite Portunion sp.
+The majority of C. lavauxi are infected by the internal parasite Portunion sp.
 Brockerhoff's study showed the reproduction of female C. lavauxi was remarkably reduced by the parasite Portunion sp., this was believed to be because all parasitized females were castrated, although there were no visible signs of this parasite affecting mating behaviour in the males.
 The male verse male competition was also not seen to affect the crab that was infected with the parasite Portunion sp.
-Brockerhoff's study also suggests that females did not avoid either the unparasitized and parasitized males due to there being no visible disadvantages to either.
+Studies also suggest that females do not avoid either the unparasitized and parasitized males due to there being no visible disadvantages to either.